awsdocs/amazon-emr-release-guide/doc_source/emr-jupyterhub-administer.md

 aws emr add-steps --cluster-id MyClusterID --steps Name="Command Runner",Jar="command-runner.jar",Args="/usr/bin/sudo","/usr/bin/docker","exec","jupyterhub","conda","install","keras"
 ```

 Also, you can script a sequence of steps, upload the script to Amazon S3, and then use `script-runner.jar` to run the script when you create the cluster or add the script as a step\.
-For more information, see [Run a script in a cluster](emr-hadoop-script.md)\.
+For more information, see [Run commands and scripts on an Amazon EMR cluster](emr-commandrunner.md)\.
 For an example, see [Example: Bash script to add multiple users](emr-jupyterhub-pam-users.md#emr-jupyterhub-script-multuser)\.

 ## Administration using REST APIs<a name="emr-jupyterhub-administer-rest"></a>